 In numerous instances, no fixings at all will be required.
 The net can simply be wrapped or hooked on branches, doors/windows or other convenient fixtures.

+Where some additional fixings are required, cable ties are cheap, quick, and easy, and add no metal content.
 They are available in standard lengths up to 1.5m and in various colours, and can be used to join multiple nets as well as fixing.

-As long as there is some fixture to affix to, tensioning of the lightweight mesh nets can be secured and tensioned with simple knots and cordage, paracord or non-stretch materials like Dyneema, for example.
+As long as there is some fixture to affix to, lightweight mesh nets can be secured and tensioned with simple knots and cordage or paracord.
+The advantage of this is no metal content and absolute simplicity.
+Nite-Ize Cam Jams, although not super cheap, are very fast and require no skill to use.

 With hand or power tools, these can be quickly fixed to various surface and the mesh attached to them, either directly, or with cordage and cable ties.